parisba/SAConEU19/SAConBerlin2019_presentation.md

 # So we did a little bit of research.

-^ So we did a little bit of research.
+^ MARS: So we did a little bit of research.

 ---